alykoshin/inline-install/README.md

 - add \<link\> element for the extension to document \<head\> (required for the installation)
 - trigger Chrome extension installation from Chrome Web Store.

-In order to enable Inline Install for the extension, please refer to the link 'Using Inline Installation' in 'More Info' section (
+In order to enable Inline Install for the extension, please refer to the link 'Using Inline Installation' in '[More Info](https://github.com/alykoshin/inline-install#more-info)' section.
 - Inline install option must be enabled for your extension
-- Your site must be on the list of verified sites for this extension For more info on configuring Inline Install for Chrome extensions please refer to the link 'Using Inline Installation' in 'More Info' section (
+- Your site must be on the list of verified sites for this extension

+For more info on configuring Inline Install for Chrome extensions please refer to the link 'Using Inline Installation' in 'More Info' section (

 !!!
 This package adds `InlineInstall` to global browser namespace `window`.
 This is temporarily solution for backward compatibility with WRTC package.

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/inline-install/issues).